gitbra/pwic/README.md

 - Create a new project `demo` for the user `admin`: `python3 pwic_admin.py create-project demo "Demo project" admin`
 - Run the server: `python3 pwic.py`
 - Open your browser at `http://127.0.0.1:8080` by default
+- Log in with your account and change your password by using the link in the footer
+- In the special area of the project, grant yourself the role *Manager* to allow the creation of new pages

 Once you have well tested Pwic.wiki and defined the global and project-dependent variables described in the embedded help file, you can use the bind address `0.0.0.0` and change the port in the main command line.